Estimated reading time: 9 minutes

 How will climate change affect Northwest forests and woodlands?

-Climate change projections for the end of the century suggest an increase in average annual temperature of 3.4–10°F in Idaho, Oregon, and Washington, and 2–15°F in Alaska.
+Climate change projections for the end of the century suggest an increase in average annual temperature of 4.7–10°F in Idaho, Oregon, and Washington, and 2–15°F in Alaska.
 Precipitation projections are more uncertain than those for temperature.
 For Idaho, Oregon, and Washington, there is potential for a slight increase in precipitation in the winter and a decrease of precipitation in the summer, along with more extreme precipitation events and drought.
-Precipitation in Alaska is expected to increase by 20.6% by the end of the century under an intermediate scenario (SSP2-4.5), and more extreme precipitation events are likely.
+Precipitation across most of Alaska is expected to increase by 20.6% by the end of the century under an intermediate scenario (SSP2-4.5), and more extreme precipitation events are likely.
 Lower snowpack is expected in much of the Northwest, with more precipitation falling as rain than snow, and snowpack melting earlier, resulting in longer dry seasons.
 Higher temperatures and longer periods between precipitation events are expected to lead to more frequent and severe droughts.

 The trees and plants of Northwest forests are locally adapted to climate and tolerate moderate climatic changes.
 However, rapid and extensive climatic changes like those expected in the coming decades may exceed the capacity of some species to grow, reproduce, and survive.
 Northwest forests are changing rapidly because of increasing wildfire and insect and disease damage.
 As temperatures continue to increase, disturbance from drought, wildland fire, insects, and disease may drive further forest ecosystem change.
 Though some forests in the region could increase in productivity with increased carbon dioxide in the atmosphere and longer growing seasons, disturbances like wildfire and insect outbreaks are likely to offset those increases in productivity.
 Species will likely move in response to changing climate and disturbance, resulting in novel forest communities in the future.
 Specific responses to climate change in different forest types are discussed below.